goodwinc/metis-copy/class_lectures/week03-luther2/04-gradient_descent/pair.md

 The beauty of each letter is an integer between 1 and 26, inclusive, and no two letters have the same beauty.
 Johnny doesn’t care about whether letters are uppercase or lowercase, so that doesn’t affect the beauty of a letter.

-Given a string, what is the maximum possible score it could have?
+Given a string, what is the maximum possible score Johnny could have given it?

 **Examples**